50 States of Pancakes

 Bubby's – New York, New York

 The pancakes at this hip Tribeca cafe and its newer Meatpacking outpost are as big and bold as the restaurant’s hometown.
-Customers are given a choice between two different batters: The ultra-tangy housemade sourdough batter uses sourdough starter from 1890, and the other is based on an old James Beard recipe for sour cream pancakes.
-Chef Ron Silver makes it his own by replacing the sour cream with a secret ingredient that results in extra-creamy and fluffy ’cakes.
+Customers are given a choice between two different batters: The ultra-tangy housemade sourdough batter uses sourdough starter from 1890, and the other is based on an old James Beard recipe that's been adapted to include sour cream for extra fluffiness.
 You can also choose from five addictive variations, which include pancakes strewn with crunchy walnuts and golden, caramelized banana slivers; pancakes dressed in a sweet-and-sour blueberry sauce; or the Nutella pancakes with Concord grame jam.
-But perhaps the most-valuable lesson to learn from Bubby’s is that fried chicken should never be reserved for just waffles.
+But perhaps the most-valuable lesson to learn from Bubby's is that fried chicken should never be reserved for just waffles.
 Order a stack of the golden sourdough pancakes with a side of juicy Sullivan County Farms fried chicken.
-After the first bite, a light will go off in your brain, leaving you stunned that you hadn’t thought to try this pairing sooner.
+After the first bite, a light will go off in your brain, leaving you stunned that you hadn't thought to try this pairing sooner.

 Toast ‘N Jams – Muskegon, Michigan